marcusdesai/marcusdesai.github.io/content/2023/Aug/pos-automata.md

 $$\mathcal{A}\_{POS}(\alpha) = \langle \textsf{Pos}\_{0}(\alpha), \Sigma, \delta\_{POS}, 0, \textsf{Last}_{0}(\alpha) \rangle$$

 There's a lot more going on here, but we're just going to break it down element by element.
-To start with, \\(\Sigma\\) means exactly the same thing it did before, it's the set of symbols the automata recognises, and the start state is just whichever state is corresponds to an index \\(0\\) (which will make more sense in a bit).
+To start with, \\(\Sigma\\) means exactly the same thing it did before, it's the set of symbols the automata recognises, and the start state is just whichever state corresponds to an index \\(0\\) (which will make more sense in a bit).

 ### \\(\textsf{Pos}\_{0}(\alpha)\\)